sshyran/gif2html5-app/README.md

 pip install --requirement requirements.txt
 ```

-Python newbie? it's much easier to run Python applications inside of a virtual environment.
+Python newbie?
+It's much easier to run Python applications inside of a virtual environment.
 With [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/#introduction), it's as easy as `mkvirtualenv gif2html5` and `workon gif2html5`.

 You'll need a number of environment variables present.
 Please put these in `.env`, using this as a template: